BrandonXu6106/obsidianpublish/content/posts/readnotes/new-words.md

 **P:** What sort of alternative are you proposing?

 **W:** A collectively curated glossary of sorts.
-One which involves a rich history and [context](context.md) of terms, [[plurality|pluralist]] in nature, and always ongoing.
+One which involves a rich history and [context](../../thoughts/context.md) of terms, [[../../thoughts/plurality.md|pluralist]] in nature, and always ongoing.
 If meaning is a negotiation, then the history of that negotiation needs to be a crucial part of achieving consensus on the meaning.

 Let us create a new glossary of terminology.
-May it be _a_ source of [truth](truth.md) rather than _the_ source of truth.
+May it be _a_ source of [truth](../../thoughts/truth.md) rather than _the_ source of truth.

 [^1]: _Philosophical Investigations_, Ludwig Wittgenstein
 [^2]: _The Science of Discworld_, Terry Pratchett